 - Ultimate Guide to Increase Domain Authority of Your Website in 2019

-Finding semantically related keywords is not that hard when you have access to the right tools like SEMrush, LSI Graph etc. Just make sure what tool works best for you and stick with it.
+Finding semantically related keywords is the most effective way to optimize your blog posts naturally.
+Finding these keywords is not that hard when you have access to the right tools like SEMrush, LSI Graph etc. Just make sure to find out what tool works best for you and stick with it.

-LSI keywords are great for 2 reasons: they allow you to optimize your content for Google naturally and also help Google to better understand what your blog is all about.
+LSI relevant keywords are great for 2 reasons: they allow you to optimize your content for Google naturally and also help Google to better understand what your content is all about.

 So what are your thoughts about semantic keywords?
 Do you have a strategy for doing LSI keyword research?
-If not, do it now using this tutorial and also let us know your views in the comments.
+If you’ve any questions, do let us know in the comments.